 Bilateral hearing loss

-Most people who have unilateral hearing loss, which means hearing loss in one ear, are able to adjust well without implants.
+Most people who have unilateral hearing loss, which means hearing loss in one ear, are able to use hearing aids if they want to access sound.
 People with loss in both ears, called bilateral hearing loss, may be candidates for one or two implants, even if only one of the affected ears has severe or profound loss.